PeterHjHan/resource-wall/README.md

 # WallNOPOLY

-An educational resource wall (Pinterest clone) with a Monopoly property card theme.
-All resources can be found through the topics dropdown or search query.
+A collaborative resource wall (Pinterest clone) with a Monopoly property card theme.

+Any resource can be found through the topics dropdown or search query.
+Registered/logged in users are able to create, like, rate, and comment on other users' posts.
+On users' pages, created and liked posts are saved for convenient referral.

 Registered/logged in users are able to create, like, rate, and comment on other users' posts.
 On users' pages, created and liked posts are saved for convenient referral.